-If a parent company resolves to establish a 100%-owned insurance subsidiary and to transfer the most important risks (of the parent company and possibly those of the subsidiaries and sister companies) thereto, there are two options: having the captive act as a direct insurance company or as a reinsurance company4.
+If a parent company resolves to establish a 100%owned insurance subsidiary and to transfer the most important risks (of the parent company and possibly those of the subsidiaries and sister companies) thereto, there are two options: having the captive act as a direct insurance company or as a reinsurance company (IAIS, 2006:8).
 The last option is the one that occurs most often.

-In the case of a reinsurance captive, a regular insurer (the 'fronting insurance company') insures in the first instance the risks of a company5.
-The company pays an insurance premium to this fronting insurance company6.
+In the case of a reinsurance captive, a regular insurer - the 'fronting insurance company' - insures in the first instance the risks of a company (IAIS, 2006:9).
+The company pays an insurance premium to this fronting insurance company (Adkisson, 2006:27-28).
 This insurance company issues the insurance policy and assumes the claim handling itself if a risk is realised.
-The difference with regular insurance policies is that the fronting insurance company partially transfers the insurance premium to the captive and partially or largely reinsures the risks with the captive7.
+The difference with regular insurance policies is that the fronting insurance company partially transfers the insurance premium to the captive and partially or largely reinsures the risks with the captive (Bawcutt, 1991:33).
 Since the capacity of a captive is more limited than that of a regular insurance company, the captive will then generally transfer a part of the risk back to the traditional reinsurance market.
-In connection with its services, the fronting insurance company keeps a percentage of the collected insurance premium (the 'fronting fee')8.
+In connection with its services, the fronting insurance company keeps a percentage of the collected insurance premium - the 'fronting fee' (Adkisson, 2006:28).

 If the captive acts as a direct insurance company, it will not make use of the services of a fronting insurance company.
-The company immediately insures the risks with the captive9.
+The company immediately insures the risks with the captive (Bawcutt, 1991:33).
 The captive collects the premium, issues an insurance policy and also assumes the claim handling itself.
 In that case, too, the captive will partially or largely reinsure the risks.

-In most cases, the parent company is the sole owner of the captive ('single parent captive' or 'pure captive')10.
-It also occurs, however, that companies in the same sector jointly set up a captive for the purpose of insuring their equivalent risks ('group captive')11.
-In particular, this is an option if the premiums at regular insurance companies are high and the claims history is consistent12.
-For instance, a number of housing associations in Amsterdam have joined forces and set up a joint reinsurance captive13.
+In most cases, the parent company is the sole owner of the captive: the 'single parent captive' or 'pure captive' (Adkisson, 2006:29-30; Parkinson, 2002:241).
+It also occurs, however, that companies in the same sector jointly set up a captive for the purpose of insuring their equivalent risks: the 'group captive' (IAIS, 2006:8).
+In particular, this is an option if the premiums at regular insurance companies are high and the claims history is consistent (Adkisson, 2006:31; Bawcutt, 1991:31-32).
+For instance, a number of housing associations in Amsterdam have joined forces and set up a joint reinsurance captive.
 They have used it to transfer the fire and buildings insurance policies of some 200 residences to it.
 Their previous insurance company is currently acting as a fronting insurance company.
 The housing associations expect to save some EUR 2 million over a period of five years.
-For